-- 26. Coordination of an existing frequency can be transferred to another individual or organization provided: - a. the party wishing to have the coordination transferred requests the BCARCC to register the transfer, and includes a letter from the present coordination holder agreeing to the transfer; - b. there will be no changes to the operating parameters of the station as set out in section 13, a. through h., or that any changes requested receive prior coordination from the BCARCC (if the changes include a change of frequency or a change of station location which will cause a significant change of coverage area, the request for transfer will be treated as a new request for coordination, subject to any prior request for coordination in the same general coverage area.)
+- 25. Coordination of an existing frequency can be transferred to another individual or organization provided: - a. the party wishing to have the coordination transferred requests the BCARCC to register the transfer, and includes notification from the current coordination holder agreeing to the transfer; - b. there will be no changes to the operating parameters of the station, or that any changes requested receive prior coordination from the BCARCC. if the changes include a change of frequency or a change of station location which will cause a significant change of coverage area, the request for transfer will be treated as a new request for coordination, subject to any prior request for coordination in the same general coverage area.